OpenPegasus/OpenPegasusDocker/README.md

 Build and run images are stored in the Docker repository defined in the Dockerfile (currently the docker repository kschopmeyer) and can be freely downloaded.

+This set of docker configuration tools allows a significant number of options in building the WBEM server including:

+1. Choosing the git OpenPegasus version and the git branch to get the OpenPegasus source files
+2. All of the OpenPegasus build options that define the built server.
+These are defined in the file pegasus-build-vars.env with documentation for each build configuration parameter.
+Note that by defining the build configuration variables in a separate file, they can be modified each time the build image is run.
+The build variables can also be modified after the build images has started by modifying individual environment variables in the running build container.

 STATUS: Limited release 0.1.2.